babinu-uthup-4JESUS-zz/Kaggle-Predict-Future-Sales/README.md

 ### Data fields

-ID - an Id that represents a (Shop, Item) tuple within the test set shop_id - unique identifier of a shop item_id - unique identifier of a product item_category_id - unique identifier of item category item_cnt_day - number of products sold.
-You are predicting a monthly amount of this measure item_price - current price of an item date - date in format dd/mm/yyyy date_block_num - a consecutive month number, used for convenience.
-January 2013 is 0, February 2013 is 1,..., October 2015 is 33 item_name - name of item shop_name - name of shop item_category_name - name of item category
+- ID - an Id that represents a (Shop, Item) tuple within the test set
+- shop_id - unique identifier of a shop
+- item_id - unique identifier of a product
+- item_category_id - unique identifier of item category
+- item_cnt_day - number of products sold.
+You are predicting a monthly amount of this measure
+- item_price - current price of an item
+- date - date in format dd/mm/yyyy
+- date_block_num - a consecutive month number, used for convenience.
+January 2013 is 0, February 2013 is 1,..., October 2015 is 33
+- item_name - name of item
+- shop_name - name of shop
+- item_category_name - name of item category

-## Page setup
+## Approach

 The page setup for an Aimeos web shop is easy if you import the [standard page tree for TYPO3 8.7/9.5](https://aimeos.org/docs/TYPO3/Install_Aimeos/Setup_pages#Download) into your TYPO3 installation.

-### Go to the import view
+### Data Analysis and Validation

 * In Web::Page, root page (the one with the globe)
 * Right click on the globe